STAR 6-Gold Assessment (Test) Registration

 The skater must be dressed appropriately.
 The coach will advise the skater on what is expected.
 Gloves and a warm-up jacket are allowed during warm-up, make sure they can be easily removed for the actual test.

-On Test Day, the music room is restricted to Assessment Coordinator, test day volunteers, coaches, and the test evaluator.
+The music room is restricted to the Assessment Coordinator, volunteers, coaches, and the evaluator.

-Test results are distributed approximately 30 minutes after the test.
+Results are distributed approximately 30 minutes after the assessment.
 The results are given to the coach who will review them with the skater.
 Although LBFSC and Skate Canada keep records of the results, they do not keep copies of the actual assessment sheets so please keep these for your own records as they cannot be reproduced.

-The coach is the only person allowed to discuss the test results with the evaluator.
+The coach is the only person allowed to discuss the results with the evaluator.

 Inevitably there will be times where tests are not successful and require a ‘retry’.
 It is important to be supportive of the skaters regardless of the result.